On this page

 }

-Start your dev server (npm run dev) then press F5 in VS Code.
-Chrome launches, controlled by VS Code.
-Set breakpoints in .jsx/.tsx files — execution pauses in VS Code when that line runs.
+Start your dev server with npm run dev, then press F5 in VS Code.
+Chrome launches controlled by VS Code.
+Set breakpoints in .jsx or .tsx files and execution pauses in VS Code when that line runs.

 Note: For Vite-based projects, the url port is 5173 not 3000.
 Check your terminal for the correct port.